-If you are using an automatic day/night switch, the wiring would depend on the type of switch used.
+If you use an automatic day/night switch, the wiring would depend on the type of switch used.
 However, the theory stays the same, with the positive battery lead being connected to where the AC live lead came in.
 The same applies to the negative battery lead and the neutral line going to the light fixture.

-When all the preceding steps have been completed, you could theoretically replace all the high voltage AC globes with DC LED globes and you’re all set.
+When all the preceding steps have been completed, you could theoretically replace all the high-voltage AC globes with DC LED globes, and you’re all set.
 Unfortunately, it’s not that simple, and this is where one of the biggest potential headaches, when you convert outdoor light setups to DC solar, comes into play.

 Light Circuit Cable Rating

 When running your lighting on 120-volt using 60-watt globes, the current or amperage system would have looked like this.